 Take advantage of our online services, which include individual conferences with a tutor via Zoom: schedule an online appointment with the Writing Center.
 You can also send us questions via the Q&A board in Moodle, email us at firstname.lastname@example.org or call us at 268-2610 or 268-2045.
 We will try to answer your questions within 24 hours on weekdays and 48 hours on weekends.

 Student Success Center

 How do I meet with someone from the Student Success Center?

-The Student Success Center is working remotely and is available to help you through both Zoom and phone appointments.
+The Student Success Center is available to help you through both Zoom and phone appointments.
 Follow the appointment link below or give us a call at 307-268-2089 to schedule an appointment for anything you need.
 If they can’t help you, they will make sure to get you to someone who can.

 Advising and registration